Mayura Pirivena of Anuradhapura Kingdom (අනුරාධපුර මහා විහාරීය මයුර පිරිවෙණ)

 Loading...

-According to the chronicle the Mayura Pirivena has been built by King Buddhadasa (340-368 CE) who also donated villages to this establishment for its maintenance and appointed attendants.
+According to the chronicle the Mayura Pirivena was built by King Buddhadasa (340-368 CE) who also donated villages to this establishment for its maintenance and appointed attendants.
 The original was replaced by Dhatusena (455-477 CE) with a building of lesser height.
-King Mahanaga (573-575 CE) effected some repairs to it.
+King Mahanaga (573-575 CE) affected some repairs to it.

 The present circuit bungalow of the Dept. of Archaeology which is in close proximity to the Mayura Pirivena is believed to be the site of the Granthakara Pirivena where Buddhaghosha Thera occupied himself with his commentaries while residing in it.

-Buddhagosha thero was an Indian Theravada Buddhist commentator and scholar in the 5th century.
-On finding a text for which the commentary on Tripitakaya had been lost in India, Buddhaghosa traveled to Sri Lanka to study a Sinhalese commentary that was preserved in Maha Viharaya Monastery in Anuradhapura.
+Buddhagosha Thero was an Indian Theravada Buddhist commentator and scholar in the 5th century.
+On finding a text for which the commentary on Tripitakaya had been lost in India, Buddhaghosa travelled to Sri Lanka to study a Sinhalese commentary that was preserved in Maha Viharaya Monastery in Anuradhapura.

 In Sri Lanka, Buddhaghosa began to study what was apparently a very large volume of commentarial texts that had been assembled and preserved by the monks of the Anuradhapura Maha Viharaya.